Krishan098/notes/codecompression.md

 ### inspiration

 - Modular AI Systems: The success of the decoupled compressor highlights the benefits of a modular design in LLM pipelines, where specialized components handle specific tasks (like compression) without affecting the core LLM.

+## EVALUATION

+- The primary method for assessing the correctness of generated code across multiple papers is through execution on unit tests.
+Benchmarks like HumanEval, MBPP, and APPS measure performance using metrics such as "Pass@1," which indicate whether the generated code successfully passes a set of provided test cases